SingleManTH/agiletoolkit.org/docs/overview/why-use.md

     $crud=$this->add('CRUD');
     $grid->setModel('Employee');

-That's it - we have an attractive and functional CRUD interface on our page.
+That's it &ndash; our page is now displaying an attractive and functional CRUD interface.

 In Agile Toolkit CRUD is just another component, with many powerful and flexible features built-in: